DimitryDushkin/react-localux/README.md

-# React Virgin Store 🐛 — context-based store for React
+# React Virgin Store 🐛 — context-based store for React, TypeScript-friendly

 React Virgin Store (RVS) is comfortable solution for separation store-related logic from react components.
 Unlike Redux **main goal for RVS is being home for compact local stores of smart components**.